Mixed Recycling in Blue or Green Bins (in trash locations)

 - Cash register receipts

-- Shredded paper- place in the secure bin in your building OR put in stapled closed bag in trash
+- Shredded paper- place in the secure bin in your building OR put in stapled closed bag in trash; do not put loose shredded paper in the garbage/trash bins

 Paper wrapper from paper reams (these are treated with flame retardant)